Musk Ox & Autumn Photography Workshop

 -

-Seven days / six nights of on-location photography training with both instructors
+Seven days / six nights of photography workshop guiding with both instructors

-Two full days of guided musk ox photography on Dovrefjell (rutting season focus)
+Two full days of guided musk ox photography in Dovrefjell during the rutting season

-A structured plan with daily field sessions and a flexible approach based on weather, light, and wildlife conditions
+A structured workshop plan with daily field sessions and flexibility based on weather, light, and wildlife conditions

-Hands-on guidance in the field (composition, technique, exposure, filters, working the scene)
+Hands-on guidance in the field, including composition, technique, exposure, filters, and how to work a scene

 Optional image reviews and Lightroom Classic tips on selected evenings

-Practical support before the trip (gear advice, planning tips, and what to expect in autumn mountains)
+Practical support before the trip, including gear advice, planning tips, and what to expect in the autumn mountains

-Access to a private WhatsApp group in advance for travel tips, gear advice, and Q&A
+Access to a private WhatsApp group before departure for updates, gear advice, and practical information

 -